Byzantine commonwealth: Criticism

-There are scholars, however, who criticize this conceptualization, disputing the notion of an unchallenged superiority of the Byzantine empire.
+There are scholars, however, who criticize this conceptualization, disputing the notion of Byzantine cultural and ideological supremacy.
 It is argued that the complex and multi-faceted dynamics of documented cultural exchange was not aligned with the theory that Constantinople was the superior core while those in periphery understood their marginal position and merely imitated their superiors.
 Instead of Byzantine commonwealth, historian Christian Raffensperger, proposed that it be recast as the "Byzantine ideal".
-For instance, while the Bulgarian Empire was a constant and powerful rival to the Byzantine empire during the Middle Ages, the Bulgarian tsars nonetheless framed their authority in a manner not hostile to 'Byzantism' per-se, styling themselves in a manner based on Orthodox Roman ideology and artistic style and calling themselves emperors of the Romans as well as tsar of Bulgarians.
+For instance, while the Bulgarian Empire was often a powerful rival of the Byzantine Empire during the Middle Ages, the Bulgarian tsars nonetheless framed their authority in a manner not hostile to 'Byzantism' per-se, styling themselves in a manner based on Orthodox Roman ideology and artistic style and calling themselves emperors of the Romans as well as tsar of Bulgarians.
 The same would apply to the Serbian Empire, and even the Ottoman Empire, with Mehmed II styling himself Qayser-i Rûm.
 Obolensky's concept of a "Byzantine commonwealth" was recast by Christian Raffensperger as the "Byzantine ideal", according to which even in the later period of the empire, when the reach and sway of the empire were diminished, the rulers still maintained this conception of imperial hierarchy.